The Institute for Addressing Strangulation

 Prior to this strangulation and suffocation did not have the focus required given the dangers of the offence and tended either to be not charged at all or charged as a generic offence such as common assault, or sometimes actual bodily harm.

-The Institute aims to raise awareness of strangulation and the associated risks, conduct research, develop resources, and to train professionals in responding to and supporting victims/survivors of these assaults.
-IFAS works in partnership with SafeLives and Bangor University.
+The message is clear.
+There is no safe way to strangle.
+IFAS has been raising awareness of the prevalence of strangulation in the UK and the associated health risks, conducting research, developing resources, and training professionals in responding to and supporting victims/survivors of these assaults.

+Funded by the Home Office, IFAS sits within the Faculty of Forensic & Legal Medicine (FFLM).
 The FFLM is a registered charity set up to develop and maintain the highest possible standards of competence and professional integrity in forensic and legal medicine.

 IFAS Website